autorope/donkeydocs/docs/utility/ui.md

 # Donkey UI

 Launch the Donkey graphical training interface by entering `donkey ui` in the command line.
-This works on Linux, Mac, and Windows, although if you're on Windows it's recommended that you use WSL ([Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install)) running Ubuntu 20 instead to get full functionality.
+This works on Linux, Mac, and Windows, although if you're on Windows it's recommended that you use WSL ([Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install)) running Ubuntu 20 or Ubuntu 22 instead to get full functionality.

 The Donkey UI currently contains four screens supporting the following workflows: